ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

 But since the [[Berry connection]] is a [[connection on a vector bundle|connection]] on the [[valence bundle]], it can have non-abelian [[holonomy]] (namely in [[unitary group|U(n)]] for $n \geq 2$) only if the bundle's rank is $\geq 2$.

-Similarly, the presence of [[anyons]] broadly means that there are families of [[quantum adiabatic theorem|adiabatic defomrations]] of the material which have the effect of transforming the [[ground state]] by [[linear operators]] forming a [[braid group representation]].
+Similarly, the presence of [[anyons]] broadly means that there are families of [[quantum adiabatic theorem|adiabatic deformations]] of the material which have the effect of transforming the [[ground state]] by [[linear operators]] forming a [[braid group representation]].
 This is most interesting when the representation is non-abelian, which again requires that the Hilbert space of ground states that it is represented on has dimension $\geq 2$.

 However, there are also non-trivial "abelian anyons", namely braid group representations which are just complex 1-dimensional, and -- even if not as interesting as their non-abelian cousins -- these are counted as perfectly valid instances of the concept of anyons (in fact it was first a struggle and then a breakthrough to detect abelian anyons in [[experiment]]).
 Some authors, especially those using the language of [[fusion categories]] to speak about anyons, require of a "topological order" only that it contains anyons and possibly just abelian anyons, in which case it is maybe not so clear whether the ground state needs to be degenerate and/or the Berry connection be non-abelian.

 \end{remark}

 ### Via topological entanglement entropy
  {#ViaTopologicalEntanglementEntropy}